ibm-cloud-docs/assistant/services-information.md

 | London      | eu-gb         | lon          | 13 December 2018 | Instances that were created in the United Kingdom region before December 13 were syndicated to the US South region |
 | Washington DC  | us-east    | wdc          | 14 June 2018 | N/A |
 {: caption="Data center locations" caption-side="top"}

+For an additional cost, you can request that service instances in a Premium plan account be hosted by different data centers.
+{: note}

 For more information about the data centers in which other {{site.data.keyword.cloud_notm}} services are hosted, see [Services by region](/docs/resources/services_region?topic=resources-services_region#services_region){: external}.